Opatówek: Transport

 Another advantage is its location—10 km away from Kalisz, the big urban centre and the seat of district authorities, as well as good transport connections with Kalisz and provinces' capitals: Poznań, Łódź and Wrocław.
-The big transcontinental east–west motorway E30 from Berlin via Poznań, Warsaw to Moscow is just 30 km north of Opatówek under construction.
-Not even 100 km east, close to Łódź, there is the major east European motorway, the E75 under construction.
+The big transcontinental east–west motorway E30 from Berlin via Poznań, Warsaw to Moscow is just 30 km north of Opatówek.
+Not even 100 km east, close to Łódź, there is the major east European motorway, the E75.
 This motorway will connect the Baltic States via Warsaw and Łódź to Prague and Athens.

 A cycle path runs alongside Opatówek and through the park.
 Tourists and travellers can find favourable conditions to take a rest in the Czarnuszka motel at the road No 12, which goes from Łęknica at the west border to Dorohusk at the Ukrainian border.

 Opatowek is also directly connected to Łódź and Kalisz by railway.